Skip to Content

 How to Calculate NOI

-There are several different methods to calculate NOI, but the most typical method is to take a property’s total income and subtract its operating expenses.
+Different methods can be used to calculate NOI, but the most common is to take the total income of the property and subtract its operating expenses.
 Here’s an example:

 Factors that can affect your NOI

-Several things can affect your NOI.
-Some of these are within your control, while others are not.
+Numerous factors can influence your NOI.
+Some of these factors are within your control, while others are not.

-• Operating expenses: Your operating expenses might fluctuate from year to year.
-If you can keep these costs down, your NOI will increase.
+• Operating expenses: Operating expenses can change from year to year.
+If you control these costs, your NOI will grow.

-• Vacancy rates: An increase in vacancy rates will lower rental income and, therefore, decrease NOI.
+• Vacancy rates: Higher vacancy rates will reduce rental income and thus lower your NOI.

-How to use NOI to make smart real estate decisions
+How to use NOI to make savvy real estate decisions

-You own a rental property with an NOI of $15,000.
-You’re considering selling the property and using the proceeds to purchase a different property.
-However, you find another property that has an NOI of $30,000.
-This property will yield a higher return on investment, so you opt to sell your current property and purchase the new one.
+2. Your current rental property has an NOI of $15,000.
+You are contemplating selling the property and using the proceeds to purchase another property.
+Instead, you find another property with an NOI of $30,000.
+This property will yield a higher return on investment, leading you to sell your current property and buy the new one.

-You’re contemplating acquiring a rental property for $100,000.
-The property has an NOI of $15,000.
-You locate another property that’s also for sale for $100,000.
-But, this property has an NOI of $25,000.
-The second property will generate a higher return on investment, so you opt to acquire it instead.
+3. You’re thinking of purchasing a rental property for $100,000.
+The property generates an NOI of $15,000.
+You find another property also listed for $100,000.
+However, this property generates an NOI of $25,000.
+With a higher return on investment, you decide to buy the second property instead.

 What’s the bottom line?